Dysferlin: Function

 The most intensively studied role for dysferlin is in a cellular process called membrane repair.
 Membrane repair is a critical mechanism by which cells are able to seal dramatic wounds to the plasma membrane.
 Muscle is thought to be particularly prone to membrane wounds given that muscle cells transmit high force and undergo cycles of contraction.
 Dysferlin is highly expressed in muscle, and is homologous to the ferlin family of proteins, which are thought to regulate membrane fusion across a wide variety of species and cell types.
 Several lines of evidence suggest that dysferlin may be involved in membrane repair in muscle.
 First, dysferlin-deficient muscle fibers show accumulation of vesicles (which are critical for membrane repair in non-muscle cell types) near membrane lesions, indicating that dysferlin may be required for fusion of repair vesicles with the plasma membrane.
 Further, dysferlin-deficient muscle fibers take up extracellular dyes to a greater extent than wild-type muscle fibers following laser-induced wounding in-vitro.
 Dysferlin is also markedly enriched at membrane lesions with several additional proteins thought to be involved in membrane resealing, including annexin and MG53.
 Exactly how dysferlin contributes to membrane resealing is not clear, but biochemical evidence indicates that dysferlin may bind lipids in a calcium-dependent manner, consistent with a role for dysferlin in regulating fusion of repair vesicles with the sarcolemma during membrane repair.
 Furthermore, live-cell imaging of dysferlin-eGFP expressing myotubes indicates that dysferlin localizes to a cellular compartment that responds to injury by forming large dysferlin-containing vesicles, and formation of these vesicles may contribute to wound repair.
 Dysferlin may also be involved in Alzheimer's disease pathogenesis.

 Another well studied role for dysferlin is in stabilization of calcium signaling, especially following a mild injury.
 This approach was based on two observations: that muscle lacking dysferlin that is injured by eccentric contractions can repair its plasma membrane, or sarcolemma, as efficiently as healthy muscle can, and that most of the dysferlin in healthy muscle is concentrated in the transverse tubules at triad junctions, where calcium release is regulated.
-Destabilization of signaling in dysferlinopathic muscle can result in the generation of calcium waves, which can contribute to the disease pathology.
-Nearly every change in dysferlin that affects membrane repair also destabilizes calcium signaling, suggesting that these two activities are closely linked.
+The absence of dysferlin in skeletal muscle leads to the increased leak of calcium ions through the ryanodine receptor, which in turn depletes the terminal cisternae of the sarcoplasmic reticulum of calcium ions and destabilizes calcium signaling, which can contribute to the disease pathology.

+Nearly every change in dysferlin that affects membrane repair also destabilizes calcium signaling, suggesting that these two activities may be linked.
+Membrane repair can occur in the absence of stabilization of calcium signaling, however, and may not be sufficient to restore the health of muscle fibers.
 Remarkably, however, membrane repair requires calcium ions, whereas calcium ions contribute to the destabilization of signaling when dysferlin is absent or mutated.
 These paradoxical results have yet to be reconciled.